 Affiliate Disclosure: I publish various content marketing strategies, online business ideas, blogging tutorials, review articles, and discount offers on my blog.
 My content may contain some affiliate links for products/services I use, love, and recommend.
 If you take action (i.e., subscribe or make a purchase) after clicking one of my affiliate links, I’ll earn an affiliate commission at no additional cost to you.
 It helps me in creating more helpful content like this.

-Every business wants to achieve better conversion rate during the holiday season sales.
+Every business wants to achieve a better conversion rate during the holiday season sales.

 People buy more during holiday sales due to discounted prices and promo codes.
 At the same time, these festivals open myriad benefits for people like us working in the sales and marketing industry.

-You might have observed that almost every business gets busy in promotional activities to lure more customers with great offers and discounts.
+You might have observed that almost every business gets busy with promotional activities to lure more customers with great offers and discounts.